aantron/bisect_ppx/README.md

 <a id="Other"></a>
 ## Other topics

-See [advanced usage][advanced] for how to exclude files from coverage, and supported environment variables.
+See [advanced usage][advanced] for how to exclude generated files from coverage, and supported environment variables.
 Use of these features is discouraged.
 They are meant for working around build system issues and for build debugging.

 [advanced]: https://github.com/aantron/bisect_ppx/blob/master/doc/advanced.md#readme